Xilinx - Advanced Features and Techniques of Embedded Systems DesignView dates and locations

 - Lab 6: Simulating an Embedded Processor System

-- Lab 2: Debugging on the Zynq All Programmable SoC – Evaluate debugging the hardware and software components of a Zynq All Programmable SoC design.
+- Lab 2: Debugging on the Zynq SoC – Evaluate debugging the hardware and software components of a Zynq SoC design.

 - Lab 3: Extending Memory Space with Block RAM (Zynq AP Soc) – Use the Vivado IP integrator to extend the memory resources for the Cortex-A9 processor.

-- Lab 4: Configuring DMA on the Zynq All Programmable SoC – Program the DMA controller on the Zynq All Programmable SoC PS and explore the various Standalone library services that support the Zynq All Programmable SoC PS DMA controller.
+- Lab 4: Configuring DMA on the Zynq SoC – Program the DMA controller on the Zynq SoC PS and explore the various Standalone library services that support the Zynq SoC PS DMA controller.

 - Lab 5: Boot Loading from Flash Memory (Zynq AP Soc) – Develop an application that is stored in flash memory, load it through a boot loader program, and execute a software application from external memory for the Cortex-A9 Processor.